1997 ARL season: Regular season

+The ARL organised one test match with Australia defeating a Rest Of The World squad 28–8 at Suncorp Stadium in July.
+The 1997 State of Origin series was won by New South Wales two games to one after the Blues won the opening two matches of series.

+In the annual City vs Country Origin match, Country won 17–4 at Marathon Stadium in April.
+The first time Country has won back-to-back matches in 35 years.

 Teams

 The eight ARL teams that had aligned themselves with Super League were absent from this year's ARL premiership, instead spending the year competing in the new Telstra Cup competition.
 The Balmain Tigers changed their name back from the Sydney Tigers this season.